Back to Blog

 4. The "About Me" Narrative as Your Stack Story

 Your bio should weave your layers into a coherent professional identity.
+It's the human summary of your stack.

 • Weak Narrative: "I'm a marketer with 5 years of experience at Company A and B."